-Phoebe Waller-Bridge is the undisputed queen of Fleabag, a small British jewel released on the BBC in 2016 and will have its second season next 2019.
-In it, Weller puts herself in the shoes of a thirty-something woman who tries to put her live back together after the death of her best friend Boo.
-His peculiar way of relating to the world makes the comedy a paradigm of the new ‘post-human woman’, as defined by Paula Rabinowitz.
-Far from victimizing women, Fleabag is an statement that endows them with weapons in order to claim their freedom and feminine empowerment.
+Phoebe Waller-Bridge is the undisputed queen of Fleabag, a little British gem broadcasted by the BBC between 2016 and 2019.
+In it, Waller puts herself in the shoes of a thirty-something woman trying to get her life back after the death of her best friend Boo.

-When women expressed their discomfort in the awareness groups of the 60s and 70s, their ‘humanity’ remained a taboo topic.
-The feminists of the time wanted to portray the struggle of women to be heard in any social sector, in poetry courses or awareness groups.
+When women expressed their discomfort in the awareness groups of the 60s and 70s, their “humanity” remained a taboo.
+The feminists of the time wanted to portray the struggle of women to be heard in any social sector.
 In the basis of these groups was the tacit premise that each woman spoke the truth.
 But what if it really was not like that and they were lying?
-Well, maybe not lying but weaving a fable from occasional encounters with the world.
+Well, maybe not lying but weaving a fable from their occasional encounters with the world.
 Feminism needed sincerity so that women could show their experiences as genuinely human.

 The house of a friend can be a safe place in which to take off the mask because a friend will never betray a secret.
 Although, at some point, there could be a camera or a microphone and someone could hear you.
 At the end of the day when you tell a secret, unconsciously, you expect it to be spread, that is the essence of gossip.
 The secrets of middle class girls are disseminated, according to Rabinowitz, through sinks, telephone lines and eminently private female spaces.